 It allows you to either protect the whole site or some specific pages.
 Besides using a strong password to protect your site, this plugin uses a captcha that might save you from bots.

 Moreover, this plugin allows you to set a list of passwords that would keep changing after some specific use or time.
-The password plugin has a free version and a premium version that needs to be paid for activation.
+The password plugin has a free and premium version that must be paid for activation.

-In conclusion, it’s not just a matter of choosing a good password.
+In conclusion, choosing a good password is not just a matter.
 It’s about creating a good password that is easy to remember and hard to guess for a hacker.
-It is the essential part of creating a good password.
+It is an essential part of creating a good password.